kent-map/kent/16c/16c-lyly-biography.md

 [^ref3]: Hunter, G.K. _John Lyly: The humanist as courtier._ Routledge, 2022.

 [^ref8]: Nashe, T. ANSELMENT: MARTIN MARPRELATE, _The Review of English Studies_, Volume XVII, Issue 67, August 1966, Pages 258–267, https://doi.org/10.1093/res/XVII.67.258
+[^ref9]: Lyly, J., 1554?-1606.
+(1589).
+Pappe with an hatchet alias, a figge for my god sonne. or cracke me this nut. or a countrie cuffe, that is, a sound boxe of the eare, for the idiot martin to hold his peace, seeing the patch will take no warning.
+VVritten by one that dares call a dog, a dog, and made to preuent martins dog daies.
+London: Retrieved from https://www.proquest.com/books/pappe-with-hatchet-alias-figge-my-god-sonne/docview/2248515915/se-2

 https://www.britannica.com/biography/John-Lyly
 http://elizabethandrama.org/the-playwrights/john-lyly/introduction-to-john-lyly/